 Example 7.4.2.
 A hot air balloon takes off from the edge of a mountain lake.
-Impose a coordinate system as pictured in Figure 7.15 and assume that the path of the balloon follows the graph of $y = f(x) = -\frac{2}{2500}x^2 + \frac{4}{5}x$ .
+Impose a coordinate system as pictured in Figure 7.15 and assume that the path of the balloon follows the graph of $y = f(x) = -\frac{2}{2500}x^2 + \frac{4}{5}x$.
 The land rises at a constant incline from the lake at the rate of 2 vertical feet for each 20 horizontal feet.
+What is the maximum height of the balloon above lake level?
 What is the maximum height of the balloon above ground level?
-What is the maximum height of the balloon 50 feet above the ground?
+Where does the balloon land on the ground?
+Where is the balloon 50 feet above the ground?